-Employing Xilinx wireless connectivity IP and All Programmable FPGAs enables integration of multiple devices connecting baseband channel cards to remote radio heads into a single device based I/Q switch.
-An integrated CPRI I/Q switch on an All Programmable FPGA supports all line rates, I/Q data switching and combining, and multiple Ethernet control messaging channels and switching to allow highly flexible and granular interconnect to ease deployment, reconfiguration, and field enhancements.
+Employing Xilinx wireless connectivity IP and programmable FPGAs enables integration of multiple devices connecting baseband channel cards to remote radio heads into a single device based I/Q switch.
+An integrated CPRI I/Q switch on a programmable FPGA supports all line rates, I/Q data switching and combining, and multiple Ethernet control messaging channels and switching to allow highly flexible and granular interconnect to ease deployment, reconfiguration, and field enhancements.

 Proof of Concept Summary

 This Proof of Concept (PoC) design provides a six port Lightweight Ethernet Switch for use in CPRI-based wireless systems.
 The switch is implemented as a four port gigabit switch and a three port aggregator to minimize resource utilization.
 The aggregator can be scaled to support more ports, if required.

 - Three port aggregator/deaggregator for downstream CPRI ports operating at 100 Mb/s maximum